andre-ls/dactory/Field_Specifications/Guitar_Models/Type.md

 - Field Name: Type
 - Parent Table: Guitar Models
 - Shared By:
-- Description: Guitar Type of the Model.
+- Description: Guitar Type of the Model, indicating whether the Model is an Electric, Acoustic or Bass Guitar.

 ## Physical Elements